Boreal Bluet

 Colors

-Males are a brilliant sky-blue with black abdominal rings; females are duller, often appearing pale green, tan, or light blue with heavy black markings along the top of the abdomen.
+Males are bright sky-blue with black bands; females are polymorphic, appearing either pale blue or olive-tan with heavy black markings

 Key Features